Banuba-Samples/videocall-android-kotlin/README.md

 # Getting Started

-1. Get the latest Banuba SDK client token.
-Please fill in our form on [form on banuba.com](https://www.banuba.com/face-filters-sdk) website, or contact us via [info@banuba.com](mailto:info@banuba.com).
-2. Copy and Paste your banuba client token into appropriate section of `videocall-android-kotlin/app/src/main/java/com/banuba/sdk/example/videocall/BanubaClientToken.kt` with “” symbols.
-For example: banuba_token = “place_your_token_here”
-3. Visit agora.io to sign up and get token, app and channel ID
+1. Visit agora.io to sign up and get token, app and channel ID
-4. Copy and Paste your agora token, app and chanel ID into appropriate section of `videocall-android-kotlin/app/src/main/java/com/banuba/sdk/example/videocall/AgoraClientToken.kt` with “” symbols.
+2. Copy and Paste your agora token, app and chanel ID into appropriate section of `videocall-android-kotlin/app/src/main/java/com/banuba/sdk/example/videocall/AgoraClientToken.kt` with “” symbols.
 For example: agora_token = “place_your_token_here”
-5. Open the project in Android Studio and run the necessary target using the usual steps.
+3. Open the project in Android Studio and run the necessary target using the usual steps.

 # How an example works